-Why You Should NEVER Build a Deck Without a Professional Deck Contractor
+Why You Should NEVER Build a Deck Without a Deck Contractor

-Building a deck is a fun weekend project to do in your free time and to save money.
-But it’s far more complex than most people realize.
+Building a deck can seem like a simple weekend project that saves money, but it’s far more complex than most homeowners realize.
 From permits and safety codes to structural design and material handling, it’s not just about screwing boards together.

-Every year, homeowners spend thousands fixing DIY deck mistakes that could’ve been avoided by hiring a professional.
-And while it’s tempting to save a few bucks, cutting corners often leads to more significant problems, higher costs, and serious safety risks.
+Homeowners spend thousands each year fixing DIY deck mistakes that hiring a professional deck contractor could have prevented.
+While it may seem tempting to save money, cutting corners often leads to greater problems, higher costs, and serious safety risks.

 1. Decks Are “Lifetime” Structures – Not Weekend Projects

 A well-built composite deck can last over 25 years with low maintenance.
 It’s a load-bearing structure that supports people, furniture, and even weather extremes.
-That means it needs a strong foundation, proper footing, and materials that can handle pressure and temperature changes without failing.
+That means it needs a strong foundation, solid footings, and materials that can handle pressure.
+It must also handle temperature changes without failing.

-If any part of the building is off — like uneven joists, poor drainage, or weak railings — the entire structure could collapse sooner or later.
-That’s why professional deck builders treat a deck like a small building.
-They measure, level, anchor, and reinforce everything to meet strict safety standards.
-No cutting corners.
+If any part of the building is off like uneven joists, poor drainage, or weak railings the entire structure could collapse sooner or later.
+That’s why expert deck builders treat a deck as a structural system, similar to a small building.
+They measure, level, anchor, and reinforce everything to meet strict safety standards without cutting corners.

-Even a small or simple-looking deck needs proper framing, spacing, and fastening systems that most homeowners aren’t trained to handle.
-Consider it a major construction and not a casual DIY project.
+Even a small, simple-looking deck needs proper framing, spacing, and fastening, and most homeowners lack the training to do that work.
+Consider it a major construction and not a casual DIY project..

 2. One Mistake Can Ruin the Whole Project

 In the business of deck construction, there’s no such thing as a small mistake.
-As we’ve mentioned earlier, one misstep, like using the wrong fastener, misaligning footings, or cutting a board too short, can cause the entire structure to fail.
+One mistake like using the wrong fastener, joist tape, misaligned footings, or a board cut too short can cause the entire deck to fail.

-DIYers often discover problems too late.
-Unsurprisingly, there are so many YouTube videos dedicated to this issue.
-Worse, mistakes with framing or support beams can go unnoticed until someone gets hurt or the deck collapses under weight.
+DIYers often discover problems only after it is too late to correct them.
+Worse, unnoticed mistakes in framing or support beams can lead to injury or cause the deck to collapse under weight.

-Fixing these errors isn’t cheap.
+Fixing these errors is not cheap.
 Many homeowners end up hiring a pro to tear out and rebuild what they tried to do themselves, doubling their total cost or more.
-When you hire a professional from the start, you get it done right the first time or have any touch-ups done at the expense of the deck contractor.
+When you hire an expert, you get it done right the first time and avoid costly repairs.

 3. Permits, Codes, and Inspections

 Like the Chicagoland Department of Buildings, every city has strict deck construction and safety rules.
-That means applying for a building permit, following local codes, and passing inspections before it’s fit for residential or commercial use.
+You must obtain a permit, follow local building codes, and pass inspections before you can use the approved deck.

 Most DIYers aren’t familiar with these requirements and sometimes fail to get a permit.
-If you build without a license or miss a code, you could be forced to tear everything down or pay hefty fines.
+If you build without a license or fail to meet code requirements, authorities can require you to tear everything down or pay hefty fines.
 Worse, a failed inspection delays your project and could impact your home’s resale value.

-4. Safety First — Especially With Elevated or Multi-Level Decks
+4. Safety First With Elevated or Multi-Level Decks

 Elevated and multi-level decks must support more weight, resist strong winds, and include appropriately installed railings and stairs.
 One loose board or weak connection can cause serious injury or worse.

 Unfortunately, most DIY builds don’t meet the structural demands of these more complex designs.
-Without training, it’s easy to overlook critical details like ledger board anchoring, post spacing, or joist hangers—all of which keep the deck from collapsing.
+Without proper training, it’s easy to miss important details like ledger board anchoring, post spacing, and joist hangers.
+When safety is at stake, proper execution and precision matter most.

 5. Quality Materials Are Only as Good as the Install